-File Form 5227 for calendar year 2003 on or before April 15, 2004.
+File Form 5227 for calendar year 2006 by April 17, 2007.

 Extension of Time To File

 Use Form 8868 to request an automatic 3-month extension of time to file.
 The request for an automatic extension must be filed by the due date of the return.
 After receiving an automatic 3-month extension, you can also use Form 8868 to apply for an additional (not automatic) 3-month extension.
 The request for an additional 3-month extension must be filed by the extended due date of the return.